Eravengers/backend-engineer-test/README.md

 ## Requirements
 1. Use NodeJS, Express, Typescript or JavaScript, MongoDB and any other libraries of your choice
+2. You can also use PHP(LARAVEL) and MySQL
-2. All endpoints must be fully documented on Postman
+3. All endpoints must be fully documented on Postman
-3. Code must be unit tested
+4. Code must be unit tested
-4. API must be containerized using Docker
+5. API must be containerized using Docker

 ## Evaluation Criteria